MicrosoftDocs/fabric-docs/docs/governance/governance-compliance-overview.md

 ### Data security

-To make sure data in Fabric is secure from unauthorized access and stays compliant wtih data privacy requirements, you can leverage sensitivity labels from Microsoft Purview Information Protection in combination with built-in Fabric capabilities to manually or automatically tag your organization's data.
+To make sure data in Fabric is secure from unauthorized access and stays compliant with data privacy requirements, you can use sensitivity labels from Microsoft Purview Information Protection in combination with built-in Fabric capabilities to manually or automatically tag your organization's data.
 Purview Audit then captures audit trails on activities performed in Fabric.
 This includes capturing user activities in the Fabric tenant, such as Lakehouse access, Power BI access, Spark activities, data factory activities, logins, etc.

 ### Purview Information Protection